bronsonavila/exploring-django/README.md

 ##### Dict Comprehensions

-- Example where a numberic key is tied to a letter of the alphabet:
+- Example where a numeric key is tied to a letter of the alphabet:

   ```python
   {number: letter for letter, number in zip('ABCD', range(1, 5))}